 prepares budgets for the major studios, to prepare one for Rupturian; the budget he prepared was too high, as if the film was going to be produced by Walt Disney or 20th

 We took that budget rather as a guide, and made changes to the script to be able to make the movie with the lower possible budget.
-We changed the duration to 90
+We shortened the duration, and

 As far as the film distribution is concerned, our plan is to have two management teams, one that works on Production and the other one on Distribution -from the very